 Skip to Main Content

-Hyperthyroidism is when your thyroid gland, located at the front of your neck, produces too much thyroid hormone, causing your metabolism to speed up.
-This may seem like a good thing, but when your body works too hard it can take a big toll on your heart, bones, and mood.
+Hyperthyroidism is when your thyroid gland, located at the front of your neck, produces too much thyroid hormone.
+The extra thyroid hormone causes your metabolism to speed up.
+This may seem like a good thing, but when your body works too hard it can take a toll on your heart, bones, and mood.
 Hyperthyroidism has three forms that share several symptoms.
 The most common form is Graves disease.
-Hyperthyroidism may be caused by taking too much thyroid hormone when you are being treated for hypothyroidism.
-Hyperthyroidism is more common in women than men and usually occurs after age 60.
+Hyperthyroidism can also occur from taking too much thyroid hormone when you are being treated for hypothyroidism.
+Hyperthyroidism is more common in women than men, and usually occurs after age 60.

 Signs and Symptoms